sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/pomodoro_focus.md

 ### Solution

+* Set a timer[^0] for a fixed amount of time.
+This timebox is called a "pomodoro".
+  * Commonly, 25 minutes is used as a base value.
+* Distance yourself from all distractions, and work on one task until the timer notifies you.
+* After completing a timebox, take a 5 minute break.
+* Set a new timer, and repeat.
+* After completing four iterations, take an extended break.

+For tasks that require a long time to complete, decide beforehand how much time you will invest in it now.
+It helps to specify a number of pomodoro's that you will devote to working on the task.
+You stop when the task is done, or your tinme allocation runs out.
+Whichever comes first.

 > [!STUB]
 > Describe the core idea of the pattern and how to apply it.
 > Add subsections as you see fit in order to clearly communicate the idea